nnMIL: A generalizable multiple instance learning framework for computational pathology

 \heading{Evaluation protocol}

 For disease classification and biomarker prediction tasks, models were evaluated using official data splits or widely used splits\cite{shao2025mil} from the respective datasets.
 Performance was assessed using balanced accuracy (BACC), area under the receiver operating characteristic curve (AUC), and Cohen's kappa coefficient, as appropriate for each task.
 For survival analysis, models were evaluated using 5-fold cross-validation or independent evaluation with patient-level stratification to ensure that all slides from the same patient were assigned to the same fold\cite{xiang2025vision}.
 Performance was assessed using the concordance index (C-Index) for survival discrimination.
 Kaplan-Meier curves and log-rank tests were used to assess risk stratification.
 For tasks with multiple evaluation sets (e.g., external validation cohorts), models were trained on development sets and evaluated independently on external test sets.
-Statistical significance was assessed using paired t-tests or Wilcoxon signed-rank tests as appropriate, with $P < 0.05$ considered significant.

 \heading{Baseline MIL methods}